Skip to main content

 With his writing partner, Alan Menken, Ashman penned most of the songs that dominate the Disney track list today.
 His Disney credits include all the songs for The Little Mermaid and Beauty and the Beast as well as most of the songs for Aladdin (Ashman passed away from AIDS complications during the film’s preproduction).

 It was around this time in Disney history that the songwriters started to be more involved in the development of not just the songs but also the stories of the movies they were writing for.
 Howard Ashman was big into musicals like The Sound of Music and The King and I, and this naturally reflected in the Disney films made during Ashman’s tenure.
 Just look at the way Ariel is introduced in her film.
-Ariel, free-spirit that she is, misses her appointment, and Triton and Sebastian are basically like, “How do you solve a problem like Ariel?”
+Ariel, free spirit that she is, misses her appointment, and Triton and Sebastian are basically like, “How do you solve a problem like Ariel?”
 Meanwhile, Belle invokes Maria even more overtly during her big solo in a number, one which bears great visual resemblance to the iconic title song in The Sound of Music.
 (Honestly, the internet gripes about Disney Princesses not having mothers—Julie Andrews is the mother of every Disney Princess.)

 If you grew up on these Disney musicals and then watch a lot of the classical musicals, things will start to feel familiar.
 This is true of both the visual presentation of the musical numbers and the stories themselves.
 And that’s not stealing—that’s homage.
 That’s filmmakers taking what they love and remixing it until it takes on an identity of its own.
 Really, that’s art.

 These pastiche musicals would sometimes sneak in signposts of performative music—the princess with a magically gifted singing voice, the sidekick with a side career as a musician, etc.—but the stories had access to a much larger bank of story elements than classical musicals.
-Aladdin and Jasmine aren’t exactly stage-bound starlets chasing the thrill of applause, but they don’t need to be in order to share a musical moment.
+Aladdin and Jasmine aren’t exactly stage-bound stars chasing the thrill of applause, but they don’t need to be in order to share a musical moment.
 From this side of it all, it's easy to take that kind of thing for granted, but musicals weren't used to spreading their wings like this.

 It was really during the 90s that the Disney musical started cementing itself as its own genre born out of yet separate from the standard musical.
 This era also saw other big-name studios like Fox and Warner Bros trying to jump on the painted wagon too, as seen with films like Anastasia or Quest for Camelot.
 For the most part these films were modeled less after movies like Singin’ in the Rain and more after the films coming out of Disney.
 (The notable exception being Cats Don’t Dance, a deliberate homage to Fred Astaire and Ginger Rogers.)
-These echoes all ranged in quality and eventually faded out as Disney itself started to move away from the musical format.
+These echoes all ranged in quality and eventually faded out as Disney itself started to move away from the musical format in the early 2000s.

 While the Disney knock-offs faded away after a time, we have observed a sort of generational echo that is bringing a lot of people back to the musical genre some thirty years after the days of Ashman musicals.
-Benj Pasek, one of the songwriters for The Greatest Showman, Dear Evan Hansen, and La La Land, said of the modern surge in musicals: “We feel like our generation has been so primed for musical content.
+Benj Pasek, one of the songwriters for The Greatest Showman, Dear Evan Hansen, and La La Land, said of this modern surge, “We feel like our generation has been so primed for musical content.
 We grew up with the resurgence of Disney animation and all that followed from that.
 In hindsight, it makes sense that people would be receptive; so many of us grew up with our first stories being told through song.”

 Ashman wrote songs that were inspired by musicals from days gone by, and his songs in turn inspired the rising generation of songwriters.
 This raises the question, where are musicals going to go from here?